fiskaly/fiskaly-kassensichv-client-java/readme.md

 ## Features

-- [x] Automatic authentication handling (fetch/refresh JWT and re-authenticate upon 401 errors).
+- [X] Automatic authentication handling (fetch/refresh JWT and re-authenticate upon 401 errors).
-- [ ] Automatic retries on failures (server errors or network timeouts/issues).
+- [X] Automatic retries on failures (server errors or network timeouts/issues).
 - [ ] Automatic JSON parsing and serialization of request and response bodies.
 - [ ] Future: [<a name="fn1">1</a>] compliance regarding [BSI CC-PP-0105-2019](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Zertifizierung/Reporte/ReportePP/pp0105b_pdf.pdf?__blob=publicationFile&v=7) which mandates a locally executed SMA component for creating signed log messages.
-Note: currently, this SMA component is just a dummy implementation.
+Note: this SMA component will be bundled within this package as a binary shared library in a future release.
+Currently it's a dummy JavaScript implementation.
 - [ ] Future: Automatic offline-handling (collection and documentation according to [Anwendungserlass zu § 146a AO](https://www.bundesfinanzministerium.de/Content/DE/Downloads/BMF_Schreiben/Weitere_Steuerthemen/Abgabenordnung/AO-Anwendungserlass/2019-06-17-einfuehrung-paragraf-146a-AO-anwendungserlass-zu-paragraf-146a-AO.pdf?__blob=publicationFile&v=1))

 ## Build project
 The project uses [Gradle](https://gradle.org/) as a build and dependency management tool.
-In order to build a JAR that can be used in your project, use the following command:
+In order to build the project, use the following command:

 ```
-$ ./gradlew buildFatJar
+$ ./gradlew jar
 ```

-This will create a JAR that contains all necessary dependencies and resources that are needed in order to use the library.
+This will result in multiple JAR-files for each sub-project that can be used in your project.

-The built library will be available at ```./build/libs/fiskaly-kassensich-client.jar-<version>.jar```.
+The built library will be available at ```<sub-project-name>/build/libs/<sub-project-name>-<version>.jar```.

 ## Usage example